ioBroker/ioBroker.js-controller/README.md

     ],
 ```

-If the version do not matter and just the adaptr itself needs to be present you can also use:
+If the version do not matter and just the adapter itself needs to be present you can also use:
 ```
 "dependencies": [
       "web"